 However, other persons can also be nursed.
 In such cases, the employer is only obliged to excuse the absence of the employee if the health of the person being treated so requires it.
 Some persons receiving treatment are required to live in the same household as the employee.
 Cohabitation is not required for direct line relationships, i.e. parent-child, grandparent-grandchild, etc. It is also not required between spouses, registered partners, siblings, parents of a spouse, or parents of a registered partner.
 For other persons, a joint household is required.

-It follows from the above that it is theoretically possible to draw sick pay (and the employer is obliged to excuse the absence in this case) even for a housemate who is not related to me in any relationship or partnership if their medical condition makes this absolutely necessary.
-It is also interesting to note that there is de facto no limit to the length of this impediment.
-The employer is obliged to excuse the employee’s absence for as long as sick pay is required, regardless of whether the employee is entitled to sick pay (9 days by default).
-Thus, the employee has the right to be excused for up to two months but must expect that he or she will not be financially secure for most of that time.
+It follows from the above that it is theoretically possible to draw sick pay (and the employer is obliged to excuse the absence in this case) even for a flatmate who is not related to me in any way if his/her health condition necessarily requires it.
+It is also interesting to note that there is no de facto limit to the length of this barrier.
+The employer is obliged to excuse the employee’s absence for as long as the sick pay is required, regardless of whether the employee is entitled to sick pay, which is normally paid for 9 days.
+Thus, the employee has the right to be excused for up to two months but must expect to be financially unavailable for most of that time.

 The continuation of this article will be on the topic of Maternity Leave, Paternity Leave, and Parental Leave.